 WHAT ARE THE GOLD AWARDS ?

-The Wellington Gold Awards in association with The Dominion Post celebrate excellence and enterprise of businesses in the Wellington Region.
+The Wellington Gold Awards in association with The Post celebrate excellence and enterprise of businesses in the Greater Wellington Region and Horowhenua.

-Since being established in 1999, they have become an eagerly anticipated event on the corporate and social calendar.
+Since being established in 1999, they have become an eagerly anticipated event on the business and social calendar.

 We have witnessed Wellington transform herself from a grey civil service town to a hive of entrepreneurial activity and home to some world-class businesses and events.